2 Days in Grand Teton National Park Itinerary

 If you want something a little lighter, they also have delicious salads, daily soup selections, and hot sandwiches.

 While they have great pizzas here, stick to the pasta or sandwiches for now.
 We’ll have pizza at another long time Grand Teton restaurant tomorrow!
+For more information on where to eat in Grand Teton National Park, check out my complete guide to restaurants, snacks, and groceries in the park.

 Even my notoriously picky first grader found something that he liked.
 (It was just buttered pasta, but he devoured it.)